alcotronic/lighthouse-automation/README.md

 For developing I added a docker-compose file with dockers for MongoDB and Redis.

-Run `nx serve lha-backend` for a dev server.
+Run `PUPPETEER_EXECUTABLE_PATH=path/to/chrome nx run lha-backend:serve --watch=true` for a dev server.
 Navigate to http://localhost:3000/.
 The app will automatically reload if you change any of the source files.

 ## Frontend